 How to Write & File a Quitclaim Deed in Louisiana

-You can use the eRecording service in that county to record your deed, if it is available.
-You can also use a standard form to transfer the property using a quitclaim deed.
+You can use the eRecording service in that county to record your deed, if available, or you can also submit a quitclaim deed form.

-Step 2: Each document should include the following information:
+Each document should include the following information:

 - The name and contact information for both the buyer and seller